nixworks/public/news/2011/05/12/index.md

 ##### Syria
 ### [The Syrian military continues to crack down on protesters, with students in the city of Aleppo the latest target. ](/news/2011/05/12/the-syrian-military-continues-to-crack-down-on-protesters-with-students-in-the-city-of-aleppo-the-latest-target.md)
-_Context: Aleppo, Syria, 2011 Syrian uprising_
+_Context: Syria, 2011 Syrian uprising, Aleppo_

 ##### 2011 Yemeni protests
 ### [Two anti-government protesters are killed by Yemeni security forces. ](/news/2011/05/12/two-anti-government-protesters-are-killed-by-yemeni-security-forces.md)
-_Context: Yemen, 2011 Yemeni protests_
+_Context: 2011 Yemeni protests, Yemen_

 ##### Libya
 ### [Libyan leader Muammar Gaddafi appears on state television for the first time in two weeks. ](/news/2011/05/12/libyan-leader-muammar-gaddafi-appears-on-state-television-for-the-first-time-in-two-weeks.md)
-_Context: Muammar Gaddafi, Libya_
+_Context: Libya, Muammar Gaddafi_

 ##### Nigeria
 ### [Nigerian soldiers raid suspected militant camps in the Niger Delta in a new offensive. ](/news/2011/05/12/nigerian-soldiers-raid-suspected-militant-camps-in-the-niger-delta-in-a-new-offensive.md)
-_Context: Nigeria, Niger Delta_
+_Context: Niger Delta, Nigeria_

 ##### Uganda
 ### [Police in Uganda open fire on a crowd as it attacks a car carrying Nigerian President Goodluck Jonathan in the capital Kampala, killing one person. ](/news/2011/05/12/police-in-uganda-open-fire-on-a-crowd-as-it-attacks-a-car-carrying-nigerian-president-goodluck-jonathan-in-the-capital-kampala-killing-one.md)